Central Jersey: Transportation

 The New Jersey Department of Transportation (NJDOT) operates three divisions in the state: North, South, and Central, which encompasses Hunterdon, Mercer, Middlesex, Monmouth, Ocean, and Somerset counties and portions of Warren County.
 (Routes 22, 122, 173, 78 and including south of Route 57).
 Apart from Mercer County, which comes under the auspices of the Delaware Valley Regional Planning Commission, all counties in the region are part of the North Jersey Transportation Planning Authority, a government partner which approves transportation projects for the state.

 The United New Jersey Railroad and Canal Company traversed the region in 1830, eventually becoming the Pennsylvania Railroad (PRR).
 NJT's Northeast Corridor Line and the North Jersey Coast were once part of the PRR, as was Amtrak which serves the commuter hub at Metropark, New Brunswick, and the Trenton Transit Center.
 The Central Railroad of New Jersey once connected Jersey City (with connecting ferries to Manhattan) and many Central Jersey towns.
 Much of that system is now included in New Jersey Transit rail operations to the Raritan Valley.
 New Brunswick is known as the Hub City, and at one time was a regional transportation hub for streetcars which converged in the city.
 The Monmouth Ocean Middlesex Line has been proposed for the region.

-The Garden State Parkway, New Jersey Turnpike (Interstate 95), Interstate 287, U.S. Route 1, U.S. Route 9, New Jersey Route 18, and New Jersey Route 35 are major automobile routes through Central Jersey that pass over the Raritan River at Perth Amboy and New Brunswick.
-Interstate 195 travels through Central Jersey (hence the name "Central Jersey Expressway") from the Trenton area towards Belmar.
+The Garden State Parkway, New Jersey Turnpike (I-95), I-287, US 1, US 9, Route 18, and Route 18 are major automobile routes through Central Jersey that pass over the Raritan River at Perth Amboy and New Brunswick.
+I-195 travels through Central Jersey (hence the name "Central Jersey Expressway") from the Trenton area towards Belmar.
+New Jersey Route 33 travels between Trenton and Asbury Park.

 From the Raritan Bayshore, SeaStreak catamarans travel to Pier 11 at Wall Street and East 34th Street Ferry Landing.
 NY Waterway ferries travel to Paulus Hook Ferry Terminal in Jersey City, Battery Park City Ferry Terminal, and West Midtown Ferry Terminal.
 As of 2018, there are plans to create ferry service from Carteret in Middlesex County.

 Trenton-Mercer Airport is the only airport in Central New Jersey providing long-distance commercial service.
 Monmouth Executive Airport, formerly known as Allaire Airport, is a public-use airport located near Allaire State Park.
 Central Jersey Regional Airport is a privately owned, public airport in Somerset County.
 Linden Airport is a small general aviation airport located along U.S. Route 1&9 in Union County.

 The Route 9 BBS, the New Brunswick BRT, and the Central Jersey Route 1 Corridor are projects in the region intended to expand the use of bus rapid transit in New Jersey.